 I remember a cute, catchy song with frum lyrics and it never occurred to me it was lifted from the secular world.

-But now, our children have been born into this music style and don't know any different.
+Anyway, at this point, the younger generation has been born into this music style and doesn't know any different.

 In other words, normal and authentic Jewish music sounds strange or unattractive to most of them.

 What's Wrong with Copying the Secular World of Marketing?